-- More productivity and creativity.
+- Better productivity and creativity.

-- Attain fulfillment in life.
+- Attain fulfilment in life.

-How to Meditate
+How To Meditate For Beginners

 1. Get a timer

-2. Environment and how to sit
+2. Your environment and how to sit

-- Every time you become aware that you're thinking, gently bring your attention back to the breath.
+Every time you become aware that you're thinking, gently bring your attention back to the breath.

 As you focus on your breathing, you'll also perceive sounds, bodily sensations, and emotions.
 When you observe these sensations, gently bring your attention back to your breath.